sceners/cryptalk/.github/README.md

 Translated by Google

-; Prog written for educational purposes.
-Comments written like this ; so that someone who doesn't have a clue about assembly language can understand it.
+Prog written for educational purposes.
+Comments written like this so that someone who doesn't have a clue about assembly language can understand it.
-; If you are a bit familiar with the subject, some may even laugh;)
+If you are a bit familiar with the subject, some may even laugh ;)